-The investment objective of the scheme is to provide long-term capital appreciation from a portfolio investing predominantly in Indian equity and equity related securities of large cap, mid cap and small cap companies.
-However, there is no assurance that the investment objective of the Scheme will be realized.
+The investment objective of the scheme is to provide long-term capital appreciation from a portfolio investing in equity and equity related securities, Debt and money market instruments, Gold ETFs, Silver ETFs and Exchange Traded Commodity Derivatives.

+There is no assurance that the investment objective of the Scheme will be achieved.

-- Main Objective Growth & Income - Investment pattern
+Main Objective - Growth and Income

-Asset allocation:
+(iii) Asset allocation: